-Accumulated cash and cash equivalents in the reserve for replacement fund, which are designated for future major repairs and replacements, totaled \$689,041 at December 31, 2016, and are held in a separate account, which generally is not available for operating purposes.
+Accumulated marketable securities in the reserve for replacement fund, which are designated for future major repairs and replacements, totaled \$527,422 at December 31, 2017, and are held in a separate account, which generally is not available for operating purposes.
 These funds (except for the special assessment for the fire alarm system replacement) have not been allocated to specific components of common property, but are available in total to fund reserve expenditures.
 It is the Association's policy that interest earned on funds designated for future major repairs and replacements is used for reserve purposes.